-What is marijuana toxicity?
+What is marijuana toxicity in Dogs?

 Marijuana is the dried leaves and flowers from the hemp plant (Cannabis sativa) and the active chemical is tetrahydrocannabinol (THC).
 THC is absorbed quickly into the bloodstream and signs of intoxication can be seen from within minutes up to 3 hours after exposure.
 The drug is eliminated quite quickly from the body and most pets will make a full recovery within 24 hours.
 However, mild clinical signs can last for up to three to four days because the chemical is absorbed into fat.

 THC can be detected in blood or urine but diagnosis is generally based on unmistakable clinical signs as well as history from the owner.
 The signs are quite textbook, and this is such a common occurrence that our receptionists have learned to pick them out, bringing these pets to the treatment area saying, "looks like we have another pot dog."
 I myself treat several of these toxicities a month.

 Sign up and get the answers to your questions.